MightyCreak/diffuse/docs/developers/developers-setup.md

 diffuse
 ```

-_Note: The `diffuse` command can be used to launch Diffuse as a native Mac app that is installed into `/Applications/Diffuse.app`.
-To pass command-line arguments, run `diffuse_impl`. _
+_Note: The `diffuse` command can be used to launch Diffuse as a native Mac app that is installed into `/Applications/Diffuse.app`._

 ### Setup on Windows (deprecated)